Kohiraifu 珈琲生活, a Japanese word that means coffee life.

 Join us to pursue the “Ikigai” in our daily lives!

 As we come to the understand of the art of coffee drinking, we are able to appreciate the Japanese innovation, delicacy and persistence towards their passion.
 These mindset has led to the significant development and improvement of the Japanese coffee culture within the past few decades, making Japan world-renowned for their coffee culture today.
 In pursuit of a nice cup of coffee, we would not only want to share their intricate craftmanship, we would also like to share their art of living through coffee.

 “Ikigai” describes a way of living through pursuing happiness and satisfaction in daily lives.
 Through coffee, we can have a glimpse into “Ikigai” whenever we want, even in the midst of a busy and hectic schedule.
 As long as we seize the moment and capture each and every short period of happiness, we can enjoy moments of blissfulness in life, much to the likeliness of the beautiful Japanese blossom image that lingers in our heart.

 Life is short, live in the moment.

-Colours of life connect perfectly with the abundant flavours of coffee.
-This is our experience with Japanese drip coffee.
-At first, we were so attracted by the excitement that coffee has brought to us.
-Now, we are simply amazed by the abundance and richness of specialty coffee that we are so fascinated about.
-We realised that each and every cup of coffee we brew can taste differently.
-Somehow it reflects the weight of our heart, a very meaningful self-discovery journey.
+Through our experience with Japanese drip coffee, we realize that the various colours of life connect perfectly with the abundant flavours of coffee.
+At first, we were so attracted to the excitement that coffee has brought to us.
+Over time, we are simply amazed and fascinated by the abundance and richness of specialty coffee.
+We realised that each and every cup of coffee we brew can taste quite differently as it somehow reflects our thoughts and feelings, making brewing coffee a very meaningful self-discovery journey.

 Who would have thought that life can turn out so surprisingly?
-Today we would like to offer you these premium equipment, and on top of that we also like to share with you this authentic experience that lights up our daily lives.
-Let the fragrance and taste of coffee colour up your regular routines, and bring unexpected happiness into your lives.
+Today, on top of the authentic experience that lights up our everyday lives, we would also like to offer you these premium equipment.
+Let the aroma and taste of coffee brighten up your regular routines, and bring the unexpected happiness into your lives.